clearlinux/swupd-client/docs/swupd.1.rst

 ``bundle-list``

-    List all installed sofware bundles in the local system.
+    List all installed software bundles in the local system.
 Bundles available can be listed with the `--all` option.

     -  `-a, --all`